 [4] “Billionaires Back Antismoking Effort.”
 New York Times.
 July 24, 2008.

-The information presented here is based on the author's investigative research and in no way reflects the official opinion of the New York Times, National Cancer Institute, Campaign for Tobacco-free Kids, or other cited organizations.
+Disclaimer: The information presented here is based on the author's investigative research and in no way reflects the official opinion of the New York Times, National Cancer Institute, Campaign for Tobacco-free Kids, or other cited organizations.